meestark/docker-organizr-v2/README.md

-Fork of the LSIO Organizr Docker container to include the Organizr v2 development branch.
+Fork of the LSIO Organizr Docker container to include the Organizr v2 master branch.

 # organizrTools/docker-organizr-v2